robberdom/grocery-ai-evaluator/README.md

 - Can rubric scores be validated against real user satisfaction data?
 - How does output quality degrade on more complex tasks (5-day plans, multiple dietary restrictions combined)?
 - Would a v2 rubric with a dedicated "Safety Flagging" dimension improve detection of allergy failures?

+## Limitations & Improvements

+One limitation of the current rubric is that all dimensions are equally weighted, even though some failures (e.g., dietary violations) are more critical than others.

+In its current form, a dietary safety violation and a minor budget deviation can contribute equally to the final score, which does not reflect real-world severity.

+As an improvement, future iterations would introduce weighted scoring or define critical failure conditions where safety-related dimensions override the overall score.